Two US presidents on two Iranian crackdowns

 At the time, Obama's caution was seen as a sign of foreign policy realism following the Bush administration's idealist approach to the Middle East, which sparked chaos after the toppling of Saddam Hussein in Iraq.

-But Obama's hope of preserving negotiating room with Iran's leaders angered many Republicans, who argued he was squandering a chance to destabilize a regime that has long been a US enemy.
+Dennis Ross, who was a National Security Council official under Obama and veteran Middle East peace negotiator, told CNN on Monday that, in retrospect, the initial caution shown by the last White House was a "mistake," even though it was based on requests from Green Revolution leaders to "keep it cool" in order to deprive Tehran of the opportunity to claim the protests were foreign-inspired.

+"I think we should have made it clear that, in fact, the world was watching," Ross said, adding that Trump was striking the "right tone."

-Among those critics was Mike Pence, then a Republican congressman and now the vice president, who said he appreciated that Obama was troubled by the violence but called for a much tougher line.
+Among critics of Obama at the time was Mike Pence, then a Republican congressman and now the vice president, who said he appreciated that Obama was troubled by the violence but called for a much tougher line.

 "I respectfully disagree with the administration's decision to essentially draw the line at not meddling and not interfering," Pence told CNN's Wolf Blitzer on "The Situation Room" in June 2009.